CALL FOR SUBMISSIONS (Applications now closed)

 *Although IWL accepts applications from all interested students, the focus of this program is geared towards artists and writers of color.
 It’s our hope that the students’ engagement in this program will prompt the further development of their craft.

-IWL will take place on Saturday mornings (12:00pm - 2:30pm), June 2nd through August 11th (final class date and location TBD).
-Classes will be held at Asian Art Museum (200 Larkin St. SF, CA).
+IWL will take place on Saturday mornings (12:00pm - 2:30pm), June 1st through August 24th.
+Classes will take place at Asian Art Museum (200 Larkin St. SF, CA).
 Each month-long, genre-specific writing workshop will be taught by a different instructor.
 A closing reading that is open to the public will be announced this summer.